Shaping futures

 I grow older and older ;-) Not a bad thing per se.
 But anyway.
 The antidote for this natural process is learning.
 At least for me.
 Reflecting.
 Why do I do what I do?
 How does this serve others?
 And was it good enough?
 Reflecting.
 And then pass this ‘learning virus’ on to you.

 Work is just work.
-How incredible would it be, to work with fine people, who complement one's knowledge and skills.
-Who do not the same thing.
+How fantastic to work with fine people, who complement my knowledge and skills.
+Who do nót the same thing.
 I love working with these people.

 Partners

-I collaborate with parthers as: Design Thinkers Academy Global, Competence Factory (Utrecht), David Kester & Associates (Londen), International Institute of Learning (Parijs), Learning Experience Design (Utrecht).
+I collaborate with parthers as: Design Thinkers Academy Global, Competence Factory (Utrecht), Design Thinkers Academy (Londen), Future Skills Academy, International Institute of Learning (Parijs), Learning Experience Design (Utrecht).

 Designed for play